-One option investors often choose in self directed IRAs is investing through promissory notes.
-A promissory note is a signed agreement promising to pay a person or business a certain amount— with interest and a maturity date.
+One option investors often choose in self-directed IRAs is investing in promissory notes.
+A promissory note is a signed agreement promising to pay a person or business a certain amount, with interest and a maturity date.
 There are so many strategies used by investors, from buying and selling notes to acting as the lender on real estate deals (often known as mortgage notes).
-Today, we'll be covering promissory notes (but not those secured by real estate)— here's the process to get started:

 What Is A Promissory Note?